 The Athens Area Humane Society offers a low-cost clinic the first Saturday of each month, 1–4 p.m.
 Services include vaccines, deworming, microchipping, nail trimming, flea treatments and more.
 No appointment necessary.
 706-769-9155

 (Prince Ave) Meet local author Bain Mattox in celebration of his latest book Creatures Peculiar and Crooks.

 Supplies provided.
 Ages 11–18.

 Meet real-life Athens-Clarke County firefighters, explore a fire truck and hear stories about fire engines.
 Ages 2–8.

 Chris Parsons will, Director of Education at Georgia Tech's Center for Chemical Evolution, speaks on the topic "Origins of Life: A Chemical Perspective."

 Knitters of all levels are welcome.

-Local musician Maggie Hunter hosts a family-friendly sing-a-long.
+Local musician Maggie Hunter hosts a holiday edition sing-a-long.